 No red carpet?
 French unrest impacts King Charles III's trip

-The British king is scheduled to undertake the trip beginning Sunday on behalf of Prime Minister Rishi Sunak’s government, which hoped a glamorous royal tour would underscore efforts to rebuild Anglo-French ties that were frayed by the U.K.'s decision to leave the European Union.
+Charles is scheduled to undertake the trip beginning Sunday on behalf of U.K. Prime Minister Rishi Sunak’s government, which hoped a glamorous royal tour would underscore efforts to rebuild Anglo-French ties that were frayed by Brexit.

-But anger over French President Emmanuel Macron's resolve to increase the retirement age by two years are clouding what was meant to be a show of bonhomie and friendship.
+But anger over French President Emmanuel Macron's resolve to increase the retirement age from 62 to 64 are clouding what was meant to be a show of bonhomie and friendship.
 Instead, Charles' visit is being seen as an unnecessary display of hereditary privilege.

 “It’s very bad timing.
 Normally the French would welcome a British king.
-But in this moment, people protesting are on high alert for any sign of privilege and wealth,” Paris-based writer Stephen Clarke, the author of “Elizabeth II, Queen of Laughs,” said.
+But in this moment, people protesting are on high alert for any sign of privilege and wealth,” said Paris-based writer Stephen Clarke, the author of “Elizabeth II, Queen of Laughs.”

+French Interior Minister Gerald Darmanin gave reassurances Thursday night that the king will be safe during his French stay.
+He spoke after a day of nationwide protest marches, some marred by violence, notably in the French capital.

+The visit “poses no problem,” Darmanin said.
+"King Charles will be welcomed and welcomed well, of course, by France.”

-With piles of uncollected garbage lining the French capital's once-pristine boulevards, observers say the optics could not be worse – for both Charles and his host Macron.
+With piles of uncollected garbage lining the French capital's once-pristine boulevards, observers say the optics could not be worse — for both Charles and Macron.

 French labor union CGT announced this week that its members at Mobilier National, the institution in charge of providing red carpets, flags and furniture for public buildings, would snub a Sunday reception for the king upon his arrival in Paris.